profunktor/fs2-rabbit/README.md

 Stream-based library for [RabbitMQ](https://www.rabbitmq.com/) built-in on top of [Fs2](https://github.com/functional-streams-for-scala/fs2) and the [RabbitMq Java Client](https://github.com/rabbitmq/rabbitmq-java-client).

 ***Disclaimer:** It's still under development and it was created just to solve my specific cases, but more features will be added as needed.
-Contributors are welcomed :)*
+Contributors are welcome :)*

 ## Dependencies